halbs13/Dynamics-NAV-Payroll/au-payroll-setup-awards.md

 [GoToTop](#award-overview)

-## Award Classification List
+## Award Classifications

-Classifications are linked to an Award Code to create an “Award Classification” record.
+Award Classifications are linked to an Award Code to create an “Award Classification” record.

 In the Award Classifications window Classifications assigned to the selected Award are displayed.
 New classification can be created from this card and from the menu option.
 Classification can only exist in one Award